 According to a

-In addition, sleeping with the head of your bed at a slight angle has been
+In addition, sleeping with the head of your bed at a slight angle has been shown in a

 As long as you’re purchasing mattresses that the company explicitly says can be paired with an adjustable base, you shouldn’t worry about your adjustable base damaging your mattress.

 Always check the mattress’s warranty to make sure it covers any issues that could arise with the regular use of an adjustable base.
-It might make sense to purchase your mattress and base from the same company so the adjustable base is up to standard and doesn’t void your warranty.
+It might make sense to purchase your mattress and base from the same company, so the adjustable base is up to standard and doesn’t void your warranty.

 If you already have an adjustable base, you can also connect with the mattress company’s customer service representatives to make sure your base won’t cause any issues with your new mattress’s warranty.

-These bases can be expensive and cumbersome items, so you’ll want to combine it with the best mattress that will give you the most return on your investment — in the form of a good night’s rest.
+These bases can be expensive and cumbersome items, so you’ll want to combine yours with the best mattress that will give you the most return on your investment — in the form of a good night’s rest.